mehta-asim/Mehta_A_GOT/README.md

 </details>
 ## About The Project

-This project is about showcasing the mixture of 2 brands Erdinger Weisbier's Design and Windsor Safe-T-Salt's Content.
+This project is about showcasing the different houses of Game Of Thrones like their sigil, house information and house video

 ### Built With